Learning the Effect of Persuasion via Difference-In-Differences: The Parameters

-\begin{assumption}[No Backlash] $\Pr\{ Y_1(1) \geq Y_1(0) \mid D_1 = 1, X \} = 1$ almost surely. \end{assumption} Under \cref{ass:monotonicity}, we have $p_{10}(x) = 0$, and hence $p_{00}(x) + p_{01}(x) + p_{11}(x) = 1$ for (almost) all $x\in \mathcal{X}$.
-In other words, we rule out the presence of ``contrarians'' (among the treated) i.e., those who always do the opposite of what the persuasive message directs; hence, the treated (with or without conditioning on $X$) can be decomposed into three persuasion types: i.e., NP, AP, and TP.
+Under \Cref{ass:monotonicity}, $p_{10}(x)=0$, and thus $p_{00}(x)+p_{01}(x)+p_{11}(x)=1$ for (almost) all $x \in \mathcal{X}$.
+This assumption rules out ``contrarians’’ among the treated, i.e., individuals who would act opposite to the persuasive message’s intent (analogous to ``defiers’’ in the LATE literature).
+Consequently, the treated population, conditional on $X$, consists of only three types: never-persuadable (NP), already-persuaded (AP), and treatment-persuadable (TP).

-In the context of the voting example, \cref{ass:monotonicity} says that if the voters (among the treated) would vote for the party the news media support without listening to them, then exposing them to the media would not change their mind.
-Put differently, \cref{ass:monotonicity} assumes that a persuasive message is directional or biased, and that there is no backlash at least among the treated.
-A sufficient condition for \cref{ass:monotonicity} is the monotone treatment response (MTR) assumption \citep{manski1997monotone}, which states that $Y_1(1) \geq Y_1(0)$ almost surely in our setting.
-The MTR assumption with binary potential outcomes was also adopted in \citet{pearl1999probabilities} and \cite{jun2023identifying}.
+In the voting example, \Cref{ass:monotonicity} states that treated voters who would have voted for the party supported by the news media even without exposure do not change their decision when exposed.
+Equivalently, the persuasive message is directional or biased, with no backlash among the treated.
+A sufficient condition for \Cref{ass:monotonicity} is the monotone treatment response (MTR) assumption \citep{manski1997monotone}, which requires $Y_{i1}(1)\geq Y_{i1}(0)$ almost surely.\footnote{MTR is stronger, as it also requires $Y_{i1}(1)\geq Y_{i1}(0)$ for untreated individuals, whereas \Cref{ass:monotonicity} imposes this only for treated ones.
+In the voting example, our assumption allows untreated individuals who might be negatively persuaded if treated, but rules out such backlash among those actually treated.} The MTR assumption for binary outcomes is also used in \citet{pearl1999probabilities} and \citet{jun2023identifying}.